AbdullahAlhussein/PKI-Encryption-Decryption-PDF-USB-Token/README.md

 <br>

-## The file can only be decrypted using a USB token and the public and private keys match
+## The file can only be decrypted using a USB Token and the certificate's public and private keys match

 ![112](https://user-images.githubusercontent.com/70335592/130415577-405fddc2-b456-48ce-b9bd-d15bc5a9b58c.png)